processprocess/mouse-speed/README.md

 To remove the event listener, call `destroy` on the instance of mouse-speed.

-An optional callback function can be passed that will be called when the event listener is removed
+An optional function can be passed that will be called when the event listener is removed

 ## License